-With a package selected in the Browser Window choose the Create Baseline option to create a new Baseline of the selected package.
-You will be required to complete some details for the baseline including the following:
+With a Package selected in the Browser window, choose the 'Create Baseline' option to create a new Baseline of the selected Package.
+You will be required to complete some details for the Baseline, as indicated:

-New Baseline window showing details entered when creating a Baseline including the version number.
+New Baseline window showing details entered when creating a Baseline, including the version number.

-- Version a user defined version number used to identify the baseline when running comparisons - Include sub-packages choose whether to baseline subordinate packages as well as the main package

-• Notes - used to describe the baseline e.g. 'Requirements Sign-Off' pre-filled with the baseline time and date.
+- Version a user defined version number used to identify the Baseline when running comparisons - Include sub-packages choose whether to Baseline subordinate Packages as well as the main Package - Notes used to describe the Baseline; e.g. 'Requirements Sign-Off' pre-filled with the Baseline time and date